OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### What will happen to my Outlook add-ins if I don't migrate to NAA?

 If you don't migrate your Outlook add-ins to NAA, they'll stop working as expected in Exchange Online.
 When Exchange tokens are turned off (according to the previous tables), Exchange Online will block legacy token issuance.
 Any add-in that uses legacy tokens won't be able to access Exchange online resources.
 If your add-in only works on-premises or if your add-in is on a deprecation path, you may not need to update.
-However, most add-ins that access Exchange resources through EWS or Outlook REST will have to migrate to continue functioning as expected.
+However, most add-ins that access Exchange resources through EWS or Outlook REST must migrate to continue functioning as expected.

 ### How do I migrate my Outlook add-ins to NAA?